 Factors Influencing The Value Of A Diamond Solitaire Earring

-While every stone of this beautiful jewelry piece is made of carbon, every stone is unique and different.
+While every stone of this beautiful jewellery piece is made of carbon, every stone is unique and different.
 The factors that affect the value and quality of a diamond include the 4C’s, i.e., cut, color, clarity, and carat.

-The cut of your lab grown diamond solitaire earrings will determine its value and brilliance.
+The cut of your lab grown diamond earrings will determine its value and brilliance.
 The cut of the gemstone influences the amount of light that can be reflected through the diamond.
 It helps unleash the beauty and fire within the gemstone by allowing the perfect amount of light to interact with every facet and every angle.